ethereum-optimism/op-analytics/sphinx/sections/onchain/ingestion.md

 Note that the Ingestion and Processing steps can be fused for efficiency.
 After auditing we can run processing with the data in-hand, saving us one write-read trip to GCS.
-Our plan is to process data using block batches small enough so that all of the core datsets (transactions, logs, traces) fit in-memory.
-Any logic that requires joning across core datasets should be executed during processing, to take advantage of data locality.
-Performing joins downstream after core datsets have been written out can lead to expensive data shuffling.
+Our plan is to process data using block batches small enough so that all of the core datasets (transactions, logs, traces) fit in-memory.
+Any logic that requires joining across core datasets should be executed during processing, to take advantage of data locality.
+Performing joins downstream after core datasets have been written out can lead to expensive data shuffling.

 The intermediate iceberg tables stored in GCS will be useful when iterating on the processing logic.